21 Sights in Ascoli Piceno, Italy (with Map and Images)

 Show sight on map

-The church of San Gregorio Magno, in Ascoli Piceno, was born as a transformation into a place of Christian worship of a pagan Roman temple, larger, which was built between the late Republican Age, I century BC, and the early Augustan Age, I century AD in the area, behind the Palazzo dell'Arengo, where the Piazzetta di San Gregorio opens which connects the city floor to the Colle dell'Annunziata.
+The church of San Gregorio Magno, in Ascoli Piceno, was born as a transformation into a place of Christian worship of a pagan Roman temple, of larger dimensions, which was built between the late Republican Age, first century BC, and the early Augustan Age, first century AD in the area, behind the Palazzo dell'Arengo, where the Piazzetta di San Gregorio opens up, which connects the city plan to the Colle dell'Annunziata.

 Wikipedia: Chiesa di San Gregorio Magno (Ascoli Piceno) (IT)